 This sucked!
 I was stoked just to try it because of like good reviews.
 I have combination skin, so oily on my t-zone and dry around my cheeks.
 So, when I use it on my face around my cheeks it emphasizes the dry patches, also around my nose and forehead where it gets oily it emphasizes my pores and acne areas.
 But, only pro about this product was I got for 0.99 but I am extremely disappointed that it didn't work out for me.

-Today I've had light pat of MoM since early morning.
+After seeing the raves, I bought this right away yesterday from a local pharmacy and costs me 10€ (I live in Finland, so medicines are pricier here).I normally go on days with oil-slick face.
+Found a cure to tame it down some months ago with Clarins beauty flash balm that my MUA recommended to me on my wedding day.
+It took the grease off the skin for around 4h.Today I've had light pat of MoM since early morning.
 Now it's 3PM here, and I still haven't noticed any slight hint of oiliness and my face feels matte and fresh.
 I was afraid that MoM would take away the rest of natural oil of my skin and makes my face looks dull, but this just looks as if I was wearing quite unnoticed translucent powder.
 With amazing staying power.Would definitely put MoM under eyelid primer next time I'm using eyeshadows as well (even urban decay naked creases on me due to my oiliness after 30mins of application)

 I saw this about 2 years ago on Youtube and I doubted it would work on my oil spill of a face so I disregarded it.
 THAT WAS A STUPID MOVE!
 I started using it over the summer and OH MY JESUS!
 It's my HG item.
 I apply it once in the morning and I'm good for 8 hours before I have to blot.
 Usually I had to blot every 2 hours!
 I can wear it alone (need thin layer though) or under my makeup.
 It's all good :)